biobakery/humann/doc/UserManual.md

 Please see the [Custom reference database annotations](#markdown-header-custom-reference-database-annotations) section for information on database annotations.
 Also please note, only alignments to genes included in the pathways databases will be considered in the pathways computations.
 The pathways databases included with HUMAnN2 are for alignments to UniRef gene families.
 If you would like to create custom pathways databases for a different set of gene families, please see the [Custom pathways database](#markdown-header-custom-pathways-database) section for more information.

-To run HUMAnN2 with your custom nucleotide reference database (located in $DIR), use the option "--bypass-nucleotide-index" and provide the custom database as the ChocoPhlAn option with "--chocophlan $DIR".
+To run HUMAnN2 with your custom nucleotide reference database (located in $DIR), use the option "--bypass-nucleotide-index" and provide the custom database as the ChocoPhlAn option with "--nucleotide-database $DIR".
 If you would like to bypass the translated alignment portion of HUMAnN2, add the option "--bypass-translated-search".

 ### Custom protein reference database ###